hkust-nlp/RL-Verifier-Pitfalls/README.md

 # Acknowledgement
-We implement our reinforcement learning algorithm extending from [Verl](https://github.com/volcengine/verl).
-We utilize [vLLM](https://github.com/vllm-project/vllm) for inference and develop evaluation scripts based on [Qwen2.5-Math](https://github.com/QwenLM/Qwen2.5-Math/tree/main/evaluation).
-Particularly, we thank the developers of DeepSeek-R1 and Kimi-k1.5 for their innovation and contribution to the open-source community.
+We build our reinforcement learning algorithm as an extension of [Verl](https://github.com/volcengine/verl).
+During training, we incorporate the [Huggingface Math Verifier](https://github.com/huggingface/Math-Verify).
+For inference, we utilize [vLLM](https://github.com/vllm-project/vllm), and our evaluation scripts are developed based on [Qwen2.5-Math](https://github.com/QwenLM/Qwen2.5-Math/tree/main/evaluation).

+We would like to especially thank the developers of DeepSeek-R1 and Kimi-K1.5 for their innovations and valuable contributions to the open-source community.